This post about things to do in Hot Springs, Arkansas is in collaboration with Visit Hot Springs.

 Woodlawn Tudor & Cottage – The babes stayed at this quaint Air BNB close to Woodlawn.
 We had the full house to ourselves as well as a great patio and backyard area.
 If we had more time we would have spent more time in the backyard area!
 The space sleeps 5 with a room with twin beds, a queen bed in another room, and a pull-out couch.
 There’s also a full kitchen, dining room, and washer/dryer at your disposal.
 The decor was so quaint and charming and I loved the beds.
 Some of the pillows were Tempurpedic and I slept so well!
 Book this cottage here!

 What to Do

 Garvan Gardens – We got all dressed up and got to Garvan Gardens bright and early.
 Some of the tulips were blooming and we learned all about them!
 All the tulips are planted by hand and there are thousands of them.
-Different color tulips also bloom at different times.
-When we were there the white and yellow were bloomed and the pink was just about to bloom.
+Different colored tulips also bloom at different times.
+When we were there the white and yellow bloomed and the pink was just about to bloom.
 The tulips are done by mid-April and the bulbs are dug out and sold.